adamahrens/ModernReactWithRedux/README.md

 | Init         | `state = {activeIndex: 0}`       |`useState(0)`       |
 | Reference    | `this.state.activeIndex`         | `activeIndex`       |
 | Updating     | `this.setState({activeIndex: 1})`| `setActiveIndex(1)`       |

+`useEffect` can supply an optional argument to determine when it's run. `useEffect` is away to provide lifecycle type methods inside a functional component.
+If you leave the second argument off it'll run on first render and every rerender.
+If you have an `[]` empty array.
+It'll only run once for the initial render.
+If you provide a list of values in the array it'll run when those values change.